nikolasibalic/ARC-Alkali-Rydberg-Calculator/doc/installation.rst

     atom = Rubidium(cpp_numerov=False)

-This is not recommended option for complex calculations, since it will run much more slowly then optimized C++ version, but is fine if you need just a few numbers.
+This is not recommended option for complex calculations, since it will run much more slowly then optimized C version, but is fine if you need just a few numbers.